40 resources related to Colon

 2013 IEEE International Conference on Imaging Systems and Techniques (IST)

 IST 2013 deals with the design, development, evaluation and applications of imaging systems, instrumentation, and measuring techniques, to enhance detection and image quality.
 Applications for aerospace, medicine and biology, molecular imaging, metrology, Ladars and Lidars, radars, homeland security, and industrial imaging, with emphasis on industrial and medical tomography, corrosion imaging, and non-destructive evaluation (NDE), will be covered. systems, instrumentation, and measuring techniques, to enh

 Bioinformatics, Computational Biology, Biomedical Engineering

-The annual IEEE International Conference on Bioinformatics and Bioengineering aims at building synergy between Bioinformatics and Bioengineering\, two complementary disciplines that hold great promise for the advancement of research and development in complex medical and biological systems\, agriculture\, environment\, public health\, drug design.
+The annual IEEE International Conference on Bioinformatics and Bioengineering covers complementary disciplines that hold great promise for the advancement of research and development in complex medical and biological systems, agriculture, environment, public health, drug design, and so on.

 Lin Lu; Dangfeng Zhang; Lei Li; Jun Zhao Biomedical Engineering, IEEE Transactions on, 2012

 Virtual colonoscopy detects polyps by navigating along a colon centerline.
 Complete colon segmentation based on computed tomography (CT) data is a prerequisite to the computation of complete colon centerline.
 There are two main problems impeding complete segmentation: overdistention/underdistention of colon and the use of oral contrast agents.
 Overdistention produces loops in the segmented colon, while underdistention may cause the segmented ...

 Wei Zeng; Marino, J.; Chaitanya Gurijala, K.; Xianfeng Gu; Kaufman, A. Visualization and Computer Graphics, IEEE Transactions on, 2010